-- a. advise the Faculty Senate on all undergraduate curriculum matters, including proposed courses, course changes, or new academic programs, being responsible in particular for checking all such proposed courses, changes, or new programs for accuracy, numbering courses, prerequisites, issues of redundancy or overlap with existing courses, and related matters taking in account the impact of curricular proposals on other disciplines and the university as a whole; - b. review guidelines and make recommendations when appropriate for the general education program requirements for the various degree programs of the University.

-B. Academic Freedom and Tenure Grievance
+- 2. Responsibilities.
+The committee shall: - a. advise the Faculty Senate on all undergraduate curriculum matters, including proposed courses, course changes, or new academic programs, being responsible in particular for checking all such proposed courses, changes, or new programs for accuracy, numbering courses, prerequisites, issues of redundancy or overlap with existing courses, and related matters taking in account the impact of curricular proposals on other disciplines and the university as a whole; - b. review guidelines and make recommendations when appropriate for the general education program requirements for the various degree programs of the University. - B. Academic Freedom and Tenure Grievance - 1.
+Membership.

-1. Membership.
 The committee shall consist of six tenured members elected from the faculty for three-year terms.
 Academic administrators including deans, department chairs, and the dean of the Library may not serve.
-No member of the Academic Freedom and Tenure Grievance Committee shall serve concurrently on the Faculty Grievance Committee, the Mediation Committee, or a School/College-wide or University-wide tenure and promotion committee.
+No member of the Academic Freedom and Tenure Grievance Committee shall serve concurrently on the Faculty Grievance Committee, the Mediation Committee, or a School/College-wide or University-wide tenure and promotion committee. - 2.
+Responsibilities.
+The committee shall: - a. recommend changes in policies and procedures concerning academic freedom and tenure;